egel-lang/egel-docs/source/conc.rst

 Parallel rewriting
 ------------------

-If you want to have two computation run in parallel you use the `par` combinator.
+If you want to have two computations run in parallel you use the `par` combinator.
 It takes two abstractions to be reduced, applies both of them to a dummy argument, and returns a tuple containing both results.